 Uber and Lyft have insurance policies that cover drivers when they are on the job.
 However, if the driver was on their way home after dropping off a fare, then they were not using the car for a business purpose at the time, and the vehicle would not be considered a commercial vehicle.
 If the driver caused an accident while driving home, the driver’s personal auto liability insurer would have financial liability for any injuries caused.

-Hit by a Company Vehicle?
+Hit by a Company Vehicle in Austin?
 Contact a Lawyer Today

 There are many complicated legal questions when it comes to accidents involving company vehicles.
 To make sure your rights are protected and you have the strongest chance of receiving fair compensation for your injuries after a crash, talk to a company vehicle accident attorney as soon as possible.
 Get your free initial consultation with Herrman & Herrman, PLLC, by calling (361) 882-4357 or visiting our contact page.